October 11, 2023

 - Ensuring Medicare, Medicaid, and other public payer program actions do not harm employer plans through cost-shifting, detrimental supply chain practices, and otherwise impeding innovation and employer plan choice and flexibility.

 Why It Matters

-- Costly new specialty drugs are a major driver of both spikes in health spending and overall spending.[ii]
+- Costly new specialty drugs – such as gene/cell therapies and blockbuster and high cost drugs – are a major driver of both spikes in health spending and overall spending.

 More TopicsPolicy & Advocacy Pharmacy/Prescription Drugs